The man is charged with disorderly conduct and indecent exposure

 John Brennan says he did not go to the Portland International Airport intending to get naked.

-But after feeling harassed by airport screeners Tuesday, the 50-year-old Portland, Oregon, man stripped off his clothes in a protest that brought him even more attention from airport authorities, national headlines and a short stint in jail.
+However after feeling harassed by Transportation Security Administration screeners on Tuesday, the 50-year-old man stripped all his clothes off in a protest that got him even more attention from airport screeners, national headlines and a stint in jail.

-“I just took off my clothes and said ‘See, I don’t have any explosives,’” Brennan told CNN on Wednesday.
-“The individuals at TSA are just doing their job and the whole organization needs to find a balance between safety and privacy .
+“I just took off my clothes and said ‘See, I don’t have any explosives,’” Brennan said.
+“The individuals at TSA are just doing their job and the whole organization needs to find a balance between safety and privacy.
 They use fear and intimidation and it’s got to stop somewhere.”

-The Transportation Security Administration had a different take on the incident.
+The TSA had a different take on the incident.

 “TSA partners with the traveling public to screen all passengers safely and efficiently.
 When a passenger chooses to be purposefully disruptive, we notify law enforcement,” the organization said in a statement.

-“I am aware that’s a tool I can use for free speech,” he said.
+“I am aware that’s a tool I can use for free speech,” said Brennan.
 “I know that as an Oregonian and as a citizen, one of my ways of expressing myself is being naked.
 It gets people’s attention.”

 “Mr. Brennan’s actions caused two screening lanes to be closed and while some passengers covered their eyes and their children’s eyes and moved away from the screening area, others stepped out of the screening lanes to look, laugh and take photos of Mr. Brennan,” a police report said.

-TSA officials called police.
-Brennan was handcuffed and walked back to a holding room while officers draped a blanket on him.
+TSA officials called police officers, and Brennan was handcuffed.
+He was walked back to a holding room as officers tried to drape a blanket on him.

-He was taken to a county jail, and now faces charges of disorderly conduct and indecent exposure.
+Brennan was later taken to a county jail.
+He faces charges of disorderly conduct and indecent exposure.